tashian/heal.lgbt/content/_index.md

 {{< media type="video" title="Sacred Masturbation 101" url="https://www.youtube.com/watch?v=fIdbyeydGvc" />}}
 {{< media type="video" title="Healthy Sexuality" url="https://www.youtube.com/watch?v=lE8wJ79eZ3s" />}}

+### On Being a Helper

+It can be extremely rewarding and challenging to help someone with PTSD.
+Helpers learn many spiritual lessons along the way.
+These books are fantastic when it comes to navigating your own trauma in relationship to a partner/family member/client/etc. Secondary trauma is real.

+{{< media type="book" title="Trauma Stewardship" url="https://www.amazon.com/Trauma-Stewardship-Everyday-Caring-Others/dp/157675944X/ref=sr_1_1?ie=UTF8&qid=1542321862&sr=8-1&keywords=vicarious+trauma" />}}
+{{< media type="book" title="Loving Someone with PTSD" url="https://www.amazon.com/Loving-Someone-PTSD-Understanding-Connecting/dp/1608827860" />}}
+{{< media type="book" title="Help for the Helper" url="https://www.amazon.com/Help-Helper-Psychophysiology-Compassion-Professional/dp/039370422X" />}}

+[National Alliance on Mental Illness (NAMI)](https://nami.org/Home) offers free peer-led family support groups for any adult with a loved one who has experienced symptoms of a mental health condition.

 ## Self care

 "Yoga," they said.
-"You should do some yoga it will be great."
+"You should do some yoga it will be great for you."
 Whatever.
 I have better things to do.
-That's a no from me.
+Hard pass.
 "I'm not a yoga person," you say.

 And then, when you finally get out of your own way and take a yoga class, you're like.. "omg I feel so much better why didn't I do that all along?"

 A lot of self-care can feel that way.

 Or, worse, self-care can be triggering because we don't want to see how we've been neglecting ourselves.
 How lost we've allowed ourselves to become.
 If I really look at my finances... then I will have to face how awful they look and I'm not ready for that!
 Ugh.

 Self-care also takes time.
 It happens at a slower pace than we might be used to.
-It requires some diligence.
+It requires some patience and diligence that aren't always available in fight-or-flight.
 If there's a lot of anxiety in your life, slowing down may not be easy.
 It may be the last thing you want to do.
 EVEN if you think it could really help.

 Self-care asks that we be present, stop running, come into our bodies and pay attention to our health.
-And maybe we don't like what we see.
-Maybe there was a lot of neglect—years of neglect.
-It's easier to keep running.

-So it's best to start simple.
+> It's best to start simple.
 One day I decided to start making sure my feet were happy.
 I discovered that I had been buying size 12 shoes but my feet were actually size 13.
 So I bought some shoes that fit, for once.
 I started moisturizing my feet before bed.
 I got a little pumice stone and started to exfoliate them in the shower.
 I got cute colorful socks I liked.
 I started clipping my toenails a bit more often.
 And now I know that no matter what kind of crazy shit is going on in my life, my feet are taken care of.

 Self-care is a thousand tiny things like this.
 A single self-care effort won't feel like much and may not seem important.